 Over 100 years old Amateur Radio is the hobby of all hobbies based on Science, Math’s, Physics and Technology.

-Amateur radio is a popular technical hobby and volunteer public service that uses designated radio frequencies for non-commercial exchange of messages, wireless experimentation, self-training, and emergency communications.
+Amateur radio is a popular technical hobby and volunteers public service that uses designated radio frequencies for non-commercial exchange of messages, wireless experimentation, self-training, and emergency communications.

 Amateur Radio is the only hobby governed by international treaty, under the United Nations ITU, controlled by international law and agreements.